Package 'chromatographR'

 x

-List of chromatograms or peak_table object.
+A list of chromatograms or peak_table object.

 idx

-Index of chromatogram from which to extract times
+Index of chromatogram from which to extract times.

 Value